giorgosgiapis/GSoC19-Blog/index.md

 ## A little bit about Cython

-[Cython](https://cython.org/) is a superset of Python that additionaly supports calling C/C++ functions.
-Using Cython we can obtain really efficient code and that is why cythonizing (rewriting existing Python code into Cython is really important).
+[Cython](https://cython.org/) is a superset of Python that additionally supports calling C/C++ functions.
+Using Cython we can obtain very efficient code and that is why cythonizing (rewriting existing Python code into Cython) is really important.

 ## Contributions related to my project